Mujer Divina – Homenaje a Agustín Lara

-Mujer Divina – Homenaje a Agustín Lara, is the fourth studio album and first tribute album by Mexican recording artist Natalia Lafourcade.
-The project is a tribute to Mexican singer and songwriter Agustín Lara and is composed of songs by him featuring different guest singers such as Adrián Dárgelos from Babasónicos, León Larregui from Zoé, Devendra Banhart, Kevin Johansen, Adanowsky, Emmanuel del Real from Café Tacvba, Miguel Bosé, Ismael Salcedo from Los Daniels, Leonardo de Lozanne, Lila Downs, Leonel García, Jorge Drexler and Francisco Familiar from DLD.
+Mujer Divina – Homenaje a Agustín Lara, is the fourth studio album and first tribute album by Mexican singer-songwriter Natalia Lafourcade.
+The project is a tribute to Mexican singer and songwriter Agustín Lara and is composed of songs by him featuring different guest singers such as Adrián Dárgelos from Babasónicos, León Larregui from Zoé, Devendra Banhart, Kevin Johansen, Adanowsky, Emmanuel del Real, Miguel Bosé, Ismael Salcedo from Los Daniels, Leonardo de Lozanne, Lila Downs, Leonel García, Jorge Drexler and Francisco Familiar from DLD.
 The album was released on September 18, 2012.
 The project was accompanied by a DVD of live versions of the songs of the album.
 A live version of the album recorded at the Sala Telefónica from the Centro Cultural Roberto Cantoral was released on February 11, 2014.

 At the 14th Annual Latin Grammy Awards, the album won Best Alternative Music Album and Best Long Form Music Video while Carlos Campón, Ernesto García, Noah Georgeson, Demian Nava, Sebastían Schon, César Sogbe and José Blanco received a nomination for Best Engineered Album as engineers of the album.